bane9/STM32DISCOVERY_DOOM/README.md

 Game controls use both the on display touch sensor and the user button (the blue button on the board).

-Control schemes change depending on if you are currently in the game or if the menu is popped up.
 This is the control mapping for the touch screen:

 ![](images/touch_controls.png)